Ozempic side effects and how to avoid them

-- Have had any problems with your pancreas or kidneys
+- Have had any problems with your kidneys or pancrease

 - Have ever had diabetic retinopathy

-Always speak to your healthcare provider for medical advice regarding drug interactions, taking supplements, taking over-the-counter medications, and drinking alcohol when using Ozempic.
+Always speak to your healthcare professional for medical advice regarding drug interactions, taking supplements, taking over the counter (OTC) medications, and drinking alcohol when using Ozempic.
 Healthcare professionals are the most reliable and accurate source of drug information.
 They can also provide you with a medication guide for each drug you take.